dlafrance/fifa_project/README.md

 - Player positions, with the role in the club and in the national team
 - Player attributes with statistics as Attacking, Skills, Defense, Mentality, GK Skills, etc.
 - Player personal data like Nationality, Club, DateOfBirth, Wage, Salary, etc.

+The shape of the dataset is `(18278, 104)`, but was reduced to 34 features for the model.

 ### Methods